 If the RRC state transition occurs from RRC_INACTIVE to RRC_CONNECTED state during the RSTD measurement period, then the UE shall continue the RSTD measurement in the RRC_CONNECTED state.
 The RSTD measurement period can be longer.

-5.6A.4.6 Measurement period requirement with FH
+5.6A.4.6 Measurement Period Requirement with RX FH

-After receiving both NR-DL-TDOA-ProvideAssistanceData message and NR-DL-TDOA-RequestLocationInformation message from the LMF via LPP [34] requesting the UE to measure and report DL RSTD measurements defined in TS 38.215 [4] with FH via nr-DL-PRS-RxHopping-Request, the UE shall be able to measure multiple (up to the UE capability specified in Clause 5.6A.4.3) DL RSTD measurements, defined in TS 38.215 [4], during the measurement period TRSTD,Total defined as:
+After receiving both NR-DL-TDOA-ProvideAssistanceData message and NR-DL-TDOA-RequestLocationInformation message from the LMF via LPP [34] requesting the RedCap UE to measure and report DL RSTD measurements defined in TS 38.215 [4] with FH via nr-DL-PRS-RxHopping-Request, the RedCap UE shall be able to measure multiple (up to the UE capability specified in Clause 5.6A.4.3) DL RSTD measurements, defined in TS 38.215 [4], during the measurement period TRSTD,Total defined as:

 TRSTD_FH,Total=i=1LTRSTD_FH,i+ L-1×maxTeffect,i